vladfi1/phillip/Readme.md

 You will need to know where dolphin is located.
 On Mac the dolphin path will be `~/../../Applications/Dolphin.app/Contents/MacOS/Dolphin`.
 On Windows it will be the path to the `.exe` you unzipped.

-    python3 phillip/run.py --gui --human --start 0 --load agents/FalconFalconBF [--iso path/to/SSBM.iso] [--exe path/to/dolphin]
+    python3 phillip/run.py --gui --human --start 0 --load agents/FalconFalconBF --iso path/to/SSBM.iso --exe path/to/dolphin

 Trained agents are stored in the `agents` directory.
-Aside from FalconFalconBF, the agents in `agents/delay0/` are also fairly strong.
+Aside from `FalconFalconBF`, the agents in `agents/delay0/` are also fairly strong.
+Run with `--help` to see all options.

 ## Train